 Combine black bean mixture with butter mixture and beat until smooth.

 Scoop batter into prepared muffin tins.
-Bake for 14-18 minutes or until inserted toothpick comes out clean.
-Cool 5 min.
+Bake for 14-18 minutes or until an inserted toothpick comes out clean.
+Cool 5 minutes.
 Remove from muffin tins; cool completely on baking rack.

 1 ½ oz.
 Neufchatel cream cheese

 In mixing bowl, cream together the butter and cream cheese until smooth.
 Add powdered sugar one cup at a time.
 Add the cocoa powder.
 Stir in the milk and mix well.
 Beat at high speed for about 30 secs.